osmcode/pyosmium/doc/ref_osm.rst

 ``osm`` - Basic Datatypes
 -------------------------

-The ``osm`` submodule contains definition of the basic data types used throughout the library.
+The ``osm`` submodule contains definitions of the basic data types used throughout the library.

 Native OSM Objects
 ^^^^^^^^^^^^^^^^^^

 Native OSM object classes are lightwight wrappers around the osmium OSM data classes.
-They are immutable and generally bound to the life-time of the buffer they are saved in.
+They are immutable and generally bound to the lifetime of the buffer they are saved in.

 There are five classes representing the basic OSM entities.